Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning

 \subsection{Data augmentation}

-To prevent model overfitting to specific reasoning patterns, we employed an LLM-based reasoning paraphrase strategy using InternVL2.5-78B.
-Based on initial experiments showing that visual input could lead to errors due to the model's insufficient visual capabilities, we provided it only with textual information—the question, original analysis process, and answer—to rewrite the analysis.
+To prevent model overfitting to specific reasoning patterns, we employed an LLM-based reasoning \textbf{paraphrase} strategy using InternVL2.5-78B.
+Based on initial experiments showing that visual input could lead to errors due to the model's insufficient visual capabilities, we provided it \textbf{only with textual information}, namely the question, original answer process and final answer, to rewrite the answer process.
 This approach enriches linguistic style and logical expression diversity while maintaining semantic consistency.